What Is An Insurance Agent — Job Description, Salary, Job Openings, & More

 How To Become An Insurance Agent

 There are a couple of different ways to become an insurance agent.
-The biggest decision you will make when exploring the opportunity is whether to become a captive agent (selling one brand), or an independent agent (contracted with multiple companies).
-An article with information on captive vs independent will be coming soon.
+The biggest decision you will make when exploring the opportunity is whether to become a captive agent (selling one brand) or an independent agent (contracted with multiple companies).

 Each different company that you wish to contract with will have different requirements that you must bring to the table.

 One thing that is a requirement for any direction that you take is licensing.
 You must have your insurance license to become an insurance agent.